Free Roaming Equids and Ecosystem Sustainability Network (FREES)

 Why We Care

-As of March 1, 2019, the BLM estimated that there were 89,000 free-roam-ing equids in BLM-administered HMAs.
+As of March 1, 2020, the BLM estimated that there were 95,114 free-roaming equids in BLM-administered HMAs.
 This is more than three times the ecological balance.
 Not every HMA is affected adversely, but where there is an overabundance of free-roaming equids, they impact the overall health of the U.S. western public rangelands by degrading ecosystem functions and reducing the forage and water available for domestic and native wildlife species.

 - Rangeland Conditions and Habitat Working Group next meeting to be determined

-- Outreach and Communication Working Group meeting July 29 at 10 AM Mountain Time
+- Outreach and Communication Working Group meeting to be determined